enzomanuelmangano/eslint-plugin-refined/docs/rules/prefer-hairline-width.md

 # prefer-hairline-width

-Suggests using `StyleSheet.hairlineWidth` for border widths less than or equal to a configurable threshold (default: 0.3) to ensure consistent thin borders across devices.
+Use `StyleSheet.hairlineWidth` instead of hardcoded values for consistent thin borders across devices.
+By default, this rule triggers for border width values less than or equal to 0.3.

 ## Options